-Fraser Mitchell is an associate partner in the firm’s Litigation and Dispute Resolution practice.
+Fraser Mitchell is a partner in the firm’s Litigation and Dispute Resolution practice.
 He has experience acting in a range of complex cross-border and multijurisdictional disputes for a variety of clients including individuals, trusts, companies and funds as both claimant and defendant.

 Fraser is a named individual in the Legal 500 - Caribbean, where he is described as “definitely a rising star” and a “real pleasure to work with” who is “always ready to help” and “full of good humour.”